 5. Warm winter gear

 Since sizing and taste is more forgiving in the case of sleepwear, it’s often a safer gift for au pairs.
-Susan Robinson, our Au Pair Answer Mom agrees: “Anyone can use another pair of pjs!”
-These slippers from Urban Outfitters are very cool and inexpensive, and pajamas from Aerie are notoriously soft and in-style.
+Host mom Susan Robinson agrees: “Anyone can use another pair of pjs!”

 7. An extra suitcase

 If you’re after a gift that you know your au pair will use, it doesn’t get any more practical than an extra suitcase or duffle.
 She’s going to need it to get all of her stuff back home at the end of the year!
-This rolling duffle by LLBean is a great option.
+Target, TJ Maxx, and Marshalls all have great quality and inexpensive suitcase options.